cjddmut/Unity-2D-Platformer-Controller/README.md

 **Number of Iterations** - The number of iterations the motor can take to resolve the final position during a tick.
 Lower numbers mean more performant but at a cost of potential position loss.
 2 iterations will likely cover most cases (unless the time step is really long).

-**Check for One Way Platforms** - Should the motor check for one way platforms?
+**Enable for One Way Platforms** - Should the motor check for one way platforms?
 Uncheck this if there aren't any, the motor will be more efficient.
 This will only have an effect if the motor's collider can't collide with its own layer.
 If it can then setting this to false won't help, one way platforms or not.

 **Moving Platform Layer Mask** - What layer contains moving platforms.
 The motor uses this knowledge to grab a MovingPlatformMotor2D component from the platforms.
 This requires that 'Raycasts Start in Colliders' is true in the Physics 2D settings.
 If there aren't any moving platforms then make sure this value is 'Nothing' (or 0).
 The motor will be more efficient.